14 Penn Plaza LLC v. Pyett: Judgment

 Lastly, the 14 Penn Plaza majority turned its attention to "respondents... series of arguments contending that the particular CBA at issue does not clearly and unmistakably require them to arbitrate their ADEA claims."
 These arguments centered around the collective bargaining agreement's provision that they gave the union, rather than individual bargaining unit members, complete control over whether, and for how long, to pursue a grievance.
 Therefore, "[a]bsent any [individual employee's] arbitration right, there is no... support [for] a motion to compel arbitration."

-While the Court notes that it could still consider these arguments even though council for Pyett, O'Connell and Phillips had not raised them in the lower courts, it chose not to, citing a precedent set in Heckler v.
+While the Court notes that it could still consider these arguments even though counsel for Pyett, O'Connell and Phillips had not raised them in the lower courts, it chose not to, citing a precedent set in Heckler v.
 Campbell.
 In that decision, the Court stated that it would address arguments that had not been raised in the lower courts "only in exceptional cases".
 The 14 Penn Plaza majority followed with "This is not an "exceptional case", and added that this issue "was not fully briefed to this or any court".
 Consequently, the Court "hesitat[ed] to invalidate arbitration agreements on the basis of speculation."

 The Court concluded that the CBA at issue in this case "clearly and unmistakably requires respondents to arbitrate the age-discrimination claims at issue in this appeal".